HEP-FCC/fcc-tutorials/1-first-steps/README.md

 Before starting, you should be familiar with using a shell, like `bash`, and with programming in Python.

-The [analysis essentials course](https://hsf-training.github.io/analysis-essentials/) has an introduction to these topics, as does the [Software Carpentry workshop](https://software-carpentry.org/lessons/), which includes many other useful computing tools.
+The [Analysis Essentials course](https://hsf-training.github.io/analysis-essentials/) has an introduction to these topics.

+You can also explore the [HSF Training Center](https://hsf-training.org/training-center/) and [HEP Training](https://heptraining.cern.ch/), which feature many other useful computing tools.
 :::

 ```{eval-rst}